Charles Blair Macdonald: Course design

 In 1908, he organized a group of 70 founders to contribute $1,000 each, and the National Golf Links of America opened for play in 1909.
 Many of the holes were his versions of famous holes from British courses, a pattern he would repeat on later courses.
 Macdonald would tweak the course for the rest of his life, altering every hole somewhat over the next 30 years.
 The course hosted the inaugural Walker Cup in 1922, and is considered a landmark of golf architecture even today.
 In 2005, Golf Digest ranked it the #9 course in the United States.

 With the National Golf Links course, Macdonald began collaborating with Seth Raynor, who would later become a famous golf architect (a term coined by Macdonald in about 1910) in his own right.
 The pair would collaborate on a number of courses over the years.
 These included the Old White Course at The Greenbrier (1914), St. Louis Country Club (1914), the Shinnecock Hills Golf Course (1916), the Yale University golf course (1926), and the Mid Ocean Club in Bermuda, a course conceived to escape the reach of Prohibition (1921).
 One of the most famous was the Lido Golf Club (1914), a course which took an enormous amount of effort to construct and had several unique holes, and was considered at least on par with the National Golf Links while it existed (a course by the same name exists near its location today, but it was built by Robert Trent Jones in 1947).
 Macdonald sponsored a competition to design a hole that would be used at The Lido Golf Club.
 Country Life Magazine published and promoted the Lido Prize and it was judged by columnists Bernard Darwin, Horace Hutchinson and Herbert Fowler.
 The winner was Alister MacKenzie.

 In 1928, Macdonald published his book Scotland's Gift: Golf, which covers the spread of golf (prominently featuring himself) in the United States from its beginnings in the early 1890s to 1927, when there were some 4,000 courses in the country.
 It devotes several chapters to four of his courses, and gives his design philosophy.
 He is often called the "Father of American Golf Architecture".

 Macdonald's Template Hole Designs

-MacDonald identified 21 different hole designs or templates from the greatest holes in the British Isles that would test a great player's game while allowing mediocre and poor players angles and options to score well.
+MacDonald identified 21 hole designs or templates from the greatest holes in the British Isles that would test a great player's game while allowing mediocre and poor players angles and options to score well.
 These template holes are typically pretty easy to identify after a little schooling.
 While these holes are similar from course to course, they are not duplicates.
 Each hole was designed specifically for the site to create a unique twist for players.
 Several of MacDonald's classic templates are: